-Let’s jump right in with an example.
-In this section, we’ll walk you through the creation and publication steps (but we won’t actually publish the app on the Marketplace, since this example app isn’t very useful!).
-After walking through this, you should understand how Marketplace App development typically occurs.
+Let's jump right in with an example.
+In this section, we'll walk you through the creation and publication steps (but we won't actually publish the app on the Marketplace, since this example app isn't very useful!).
+After walking through this, you should understand typical Marketplace app development.

 Before you can publish anything, you first have to create (develop) an app!
-Apps are nothing more than collections of individual plugins, so the first step in development an app for the Marketplace is to develop the functionality in the form of one or more Liferay plugins.
-To create a sample app (which will consist of a single portlet), follow the detailed instructions in the Portlet Development chapter of this guide.
+Since apps are nothing more than collections of individual plugins, your first step in developing a Marketplace app is to develop the functionality in the form of one or more Liferay plugins.
+To create a sample app that contains a single portlet, follow the detailed instructions in Developing Portlet Applications.
 After creating and deploying your sample app, return here to continue.

 .war file plugins), are spread across multiple plugin types, and present non-trivial functionality which in many cases requires some configuration.
-How these advanced tasks are dealt with is out of scope for this section, but some tips and considerations for Marketplace development can be found later in this chapter.
+How these advanced tasks are dealt with is out of scope for this section, but some tips and considerations for Marketplace development can be found in the sections that follow.]

 Specify App Packaging Directives

 When publishing your app, each plugin you upload is packaged into one or more packages for each Liferay release you intend to support.
 When you upload your plugins to the Liferay Marketplace, your app is scanned, and the embedded packaging directives you have specified are extracted and used to create different downloadable packages of your app for different Liferay releases.
 You must insert this information into each plugin in your app before you can publish it to the Marketplace.